 2 Unauthorised lateness to school A parent regularly fails to ensure a child is in school before the closure of registers.
 Registration code: U Schools must advise parents in writing of the possible imposition of a penalty notice if their child has 10 unauthorised lates (U) in a 10-week period.
-The request for the penalty notice must contain the original warning letter and the attendance register for the review period with the trigger.
-Head Teachers, and those delegated by them.
+The request for the penalty notice must contain the original warning letter and the attendance Head Teachers, and those delegated by them.
 The request form must be completed by the Head Teacher or delegated senior colleague register for the review period with the trigger number of U codes.
 There must be liaison between the school and the Education Welfare Officer (if applicable) where the latter is already involved in casework with the parents to avoid legal confusion.
 3 Casework by EWT, school or academy.
 A parent fails to improve his or her child's school attendance following casework carried out by an Education Welfare Officer or equivalent member of staff appointed by the principal of an academy A penalty notice may be used as a disposal by the Chair of a Court Assessment Meeting in place of prosecution or the use of an Education Supervision Order.
 Chair of Legal Meeting (member of the Education Welfare Team) Headteacher, Deputy or Assistant Head.
 Absences to attend political protests of any kind should not be authorised.
 Registration code: O and/or U (including G with no FPN issued by school) The right to protest does not override a parent's duty to ensure school attendance.

-4 Inadequate parental supervision of A parent fails to ensure that his or her child is adequately supervised during the first five days of an exclusion The Education and Inspections Act 2006, section 103 permits the use of penalty notices where an excluded pupil is found in a public place Head Teacher, Principal or delegated colleague, excluded pupil first five days of all exclusion unsupervised by a parent during the first five Police Officer, or exciducu pupii Registration code: E , converted to O for court purposes . days of an exclusion.
-Community Police Support Officer (E is an authorised absence, where If an excluded pupil is encountered by more than parental supervision is expected) one agency on the same day, only one offence will have been committed.
-Education Welfare Officer Where a penalty notice is requested, the Head Teacher must ensure that the school's register is coded E for the period of exclusion
+4 Inadequate A parent fails to ensure that his or her The Education and Inspections Act 2006, section Head Teacher, Principal or parental child is adequately supervised during the 103 permits the use of penalty notices where an delegated colleague, supervision of first five days of an exclusion excluded pupil is found in a public place excluded pupil unsupervised by a parent during the first five Police Officer, or Registration code: E , converted to O for days of an exclusion.
+Community Police Support court purposes.
+Officer (E is an authorised absence, where If an excluded pupil is encountered by more than parental supervision is expected) one agency on the same day, only one offence Education Welfare Officer will have been committed.
+Where a penalty notice is requested, the Head Teacher must ensure that the school's register is coded E for the period of exclusion